api-platform/docs/core/jwt.md

              - { name: 'Authorization', type: 'header' }
 ```

-And the Authorize button will automatically appear in Swagger UI.
+And the "Authorize" button will automatically appear in Swagger UI.

 ![Screenshot of API Platform with Authorize button](images/JWTAuthorizeButton.png)